Skip to content

-b Tablets must be taken every day at about the same time of the day so that the
+a Slynd® tablets must be taken every day at about the same time of the day so that the interval between two tablets is always 24 hours.

-Slynd provides effective pregnancy prevention…1,c
+Slynd provides effective pregnancy prevention…1,a

 4.0